rcap107/rcap107.github.io/content/posts/raspberry/study-temperature.md

 ### Notes on plots and dataframes
 Before we begin, a couple of notes on plots dataframes: this post has been prepared by converting a jupyter notebook into a markdown file using `nbconvert`.
 As it turns out, the default output format used by `nbconvert` to display dataframes isn't rendered correctly by the Hugo backend I'm using for the blog.
 I was not able to find a "clean" solution for it, so for this post (and until I'll find the actual fix) all tables are represented in raw html, rather than in a more decent format.
 I also need to figure out a better way of saving the plots, which allow to specify a `facecolor`, so that figures have a white background both in light and dark mode.
 For the time being, it's possible to switch to light mode to fix that particular problem.

+The `nbconvert`-generated version of this post is also available [here](/posts/raspberry/study-temperature-auto).

 # Plotting temperature and humidity sensor readings with matplotlib